zachallaun/datomic-cljs/README.md

 I've developed a super-awesome testing infrastructure to manage node/browser compatibility.
 It involves shoving errors into a vector and printing it.
-If the vector's empty, there are no errors and you may rejoice.
+If the vector's empty, there are no errors and we rejoice.

-First, testing assumptions are documented at the top of [t_api.cljs](https://github.com/zachallaun/datomic-cljs/blob/master/test/datomic_cljs/t_api.cljs#L10).
+First, testing assumptions are documented at the top of [t_api.cljs](https://github.com/zachallaun/datomic-cljs/blob/master/test/datomic_cljs/t_api.cljs#L11).

 To build the tests, run the following.
 You know what?